SowmyaAji/bottle-parse-data/README.md

-## Backend Skills Tests

-Implement an API.

-You can use any framework or packages you like.

-### Base Requirements
+## How to use this repo:

+- clone it and cd into it
+- run ```pipenv shell``` (requires pipenv installed)
+- run ```pipenv install```
+- run ```python app.py``` (to start the bottle server)

+end points are as listed below:

-- The first end point should accept a CSV file and parse the data into SOME storage mechanism (in memory would be fine).
-The csv file is in the root of this repo as `data.csv`.
+- The first end point /data accepts a CSV file and parses the data.
+A test csv file is in the root of this repo as `data.csv`.
-- The second endpoint should allow the fetching of any row of that data by guid, or email.
-This endpoint should always return as an array.
+- The second endpoint /data allows the fetching of any row of that data by guid, or email.
+This endpoint always returns as an array.
-- The third endpoint should return the average, median, min, max, and sum of income for all rows with income values.
-You can return it as follows:
+- The third endpoint /incomes returns the average, median, min, max, and sum of income for all rows with income values.

+Sample return value:
 ```
 {
     average: number